 HOW TO QUALIFY - In order to qualify for continued access to

-must be an Anderson County resident, must present a valid
+the pantry, clients must be an Anderson County resident, must present

 Additional items may be required for future visits.

 HOW TO GET HELP - Clients coming to AIM for their first time

 will be served at the food pantry for their initial food assistance and